 This is where you will see all the classes that you have created or joined.
-To create or join a class, click the plus sign in the top right corner.
+You have the option to create a class or join a class.
 When you create a class, a popup appears asking you to name the class, section, subject, and room.
 Once you have entered all the information and create the class, it will show on your Google Classroom home page.

 Class Home Page

 Once you have created a class, click on it and you will see the class home page.
 At the top, you’ll see the name of the class along with a generated class code that you can give to your students so that they join the correct class.
 You can upload a photo or change the visual theme of the classroom here as well.

 Beneath this, you’ll see some guides showing you how to communicate with your class.
 You can create a post or assignment here, adding attachments if you’d like, and then can either post it immediately or schedule it for later.
 When your students comment and respond, you can also respond to their individual comments to ensure everyone is having their needs met.